Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Analysis of the Continuous-time Dynamics

 \begin{remark}\ \begin{itemize} \item For now, results will be proven solely for the potential $U$.
 Later, particularly when discussing semi-implicit schemes in \Cref{sec:semi_implicite_scheme} and in numerical experiments in \Cref{sec:experiments}, we will consider the specific case of potentials that factor as $U(x)=F(x)+G(x)$, where $F$ and $G$ each satisfy certain conditions.
-This setting is particular relevant for the considered applications in inverse problems. \item Interestingly, the condition that the drift term $\partial U(x)$ grows at most linearly plays a pivotal role in establishing several key results presented in this work.
-To the best of our knowledge, for SDEs of the form \eqref{eq:sde}, the assumption of linear growth in the drift term represents the minimal requirement for guaranteeing the existence of solutions.
-Moreover, in order to characterize the stationary distribution of \eqref{eq:sde}, we will invoke the corresponding weak Fokker-Planck equation where the linear growth of $\partial U(x)$ plays a vital role in showing uniqueness of the solution to this PDE.
-Furthermore, the growth condition allows us to extend methods from \cite{durmus2019analysis,habring2023subgradient} to prove convergence of the discrete schemes without assuming $\partial U(x)$ (or $\partial G(x)$ in the case $U(x)=F(x)+G(x)$ with $F$ admitting a Lipschitz gradient) to be globally bounded. \end{itemize} \end{remark}
+This setting is particularly relevant for the considered applications in inverse problems. \item Interestingly, the linear growth condition on the drift $\nabla U(x)$ plays a pivotal role in establishing several key results presented in this work: We need at most linear growth of $\nabla U$ for guaranteeing the existence of solutions to the time-continuous SDE.
+On the other hand, in order to characterize the stationary distribution of \eqref{eq:sde}, we will invoke the corresponding weak Fokker-Planck equation where the linear growth of $\nabla U(x)$ plays a vital role in showing uniqueness of the solution to this PDE.
+Furthermore, the growth condition allows us to extend methods from \cite{durmus2019analysis,habring2023subgradient} to prove convergence of the discrete schemes without assuming $\nabla U(x)$ to be globally bounded. \end{itemize} \end{remark}